Ada-Developers-Academy/core-unit-2/more-flask-queries/query-params.md

 > As a client, I want to send a request trying to get a list of books with a matching title, so I know which books have a matching title.

-### Predict HTTP Requests, Responses, and Logic
+### Planning HTTP Requests, Responses, and Logic

-Let's consider the endpoint to get a single book:
+We want to get a list of book results, so the base of our endpoint will look like our usual endpoint to get all records of a particular type.
+We will use the `GET` verb sent to the `/books` endpoint.
+But now we'd also like to provide an additional parameter `title` that we can use to filter the results.
+Since filtering is a customization of the default _get all_ behavior, we can decide to express that as a query param.

 | HTTP Method | Endpoint              |
 | ----------- | --------------------- |
 | `GET`       | `/books?title=Apples` |

-No request body.
+As usual, we don't need a request body for `GET` requests.

 This assumes that there is at least a `book` table with the following rows.
 (The contents of `id`, `description`, and `completed_at` are irrelevant for this feature).